aNap73/Project-2/README.md

 ![TITANIC](https://media.giphy.com/media/XOY5y7YXjTD7q/giphy.gif)

-The next task was to build a system that would allow a user to register on our site to comment.

-Anthony was the obvious choice for this having intimate knowledge of the sites db models and passport installation.
+Anthony was the obvious choice for onBoarding, having intimate knowledge of the sites db models and passport installation and having written it before.

-Some cool features in this process is that it is as secure as Ant could make it.
+There are some pretty cool security features in this process.
 The email has a random id associated with the user.
+The user must have access to a valid email account and since that email is unique in all the world, we have a way to control our users a bit...

-The email itself contains a link (correctly either prod, or local depeding on dev or prod mode) The link has the users email and their random registration id.
+The email itself contains a link (correctly either prod, or local depeding on the environment variables) that returns to a route that requires the onBoard Random Id and the users email.

-The link leads to a route that looks up the user and their random id.
-When the user accepts the site EULA their onBoarding id is made null, and autologin completes their registration process leaving them able to comment.
+If the route detects a valid user registration request it displays the site EULA, makes the users onBoarding null (to defeat using eula as login), and autologin completes their registration process leaving them able to comment.

 It was a difficult task and it went longer than expected, but having a secure onBoarding and login system for a site where users are generating content, is VERY IMPORTANT.